documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The Integrations/Container Execution menu allows to configure a communication interface with the containers that are being executed in a POD.
 For it to be possible, it is necessary to provide an access credential to the Kubernetes cluster.

-This credential is called KubeConfig_. - or Kubernetes cluster configuration file.
+This credential is called KubeConfig_ - or Kubernetes cluster configuration file.
 In this configuration file there is information like: SSL Certificates for API cluster access, API cluster address and some other information described on the link.

 .. _KubeConfig: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/